govind-bhombe/Selenium-Practice/README.md

 14. Where do you write your test cases?
 In Excel or some other tool?

 Automation Testing:

-1. Difference between implicit and explicit waits.
-2. Asked to share screen and write XPath for a given element.
-3. Use of Actions class and Select class.
-4. Explain your roles and responsibilities.
-5. Exceptions faced while working with Selenium (Give 5 examples).
 6. OOPS concepts (Inheritance, Abstraction, Polymorphism, etc.).
-7. Difference between findElement() vs findElements().
-8. How to handle alerts in Selenium?
-9. Write Selenium code to take a screenshot.
-10. What is priority in TestNG?
-11. Reports used in your framework.
-12. Difference between Scenario vs Scenario Outline in Cucumber BDD.
-13. Explain the framework you are working on.

 14. What are tags in Cucumber?
 15. How do you manage test data in your framework?
 16. Abstract class vs Interface.